At any speed, oil in a small car works twice as hard as in a big car

 Fixing the oil leak

 Sometimes it’s deceiving what part is leaking but don’t be in a hurry to do things.
 You have to be patient in locating the source of the problem.
 From the wet wheel stabilizer that led you to open your engine’s front cover shown below (whatever be the model).
-Trace where the oil come and don’t be fooled by what you see at the lowest part that may have been just a deposit of a long leak.
+Trace where the oil comes and don’t be fooled by what you see at the lowest part that may have been just a deposit of a long leak.

 Start determining traces of oil leaks from the top suspected possible parts that could easily be perforated through high heat like cylinder head cover gasket, camshaft oil seal, cylinder head gasket, front main oil seal, crankshaft oil seal, and oil pan gasket.